FlipperPA/django-python3-vagrant/README.md

 ### New to Django?
 Here are some excellent resources, check them out, as one size does not fit all for learning:

 * The Django Project Documentation: https://docs.djangoproject.com/
-* The Django Polling Project Tutorial (a rite of passing in the Django community): https://docs.djangoproject.com/en/1.8/intro/tutorial01/
+* The Django Polling Project Tutorial (a rite of passing in the Django community): httsps://docs.djangoproject.com/en/1.8/intro/tutorial01/
 * Getting Started With Django: http://gettingstartedwithdjango.com/
 * Tango With Django (a more advanced walk-through): http://www.tangowithdjango.com/
 * Coding standard: use PEP-8, except for limiting line length to 79 chars: http://legacy.python.org/dev/peps/pep-0008/
 * Django Best Practices: http://lincolnloop.com/django-best-practices/

-Feel free to reach out to me with any questions. - Tim Allen (tallen@wharton.upenn.edu)
+Feel free to reach out to me with any questions. - Tim Allen (flipper@peregrinesalon.com)